IronRiders/software-team/wpilib/week-4-roaming-romi.md

 ### Romi the Robot

 Romi is lil' baby robot which can operate on WPILib just like the actual robot.
 It has two wheels and a camera.
+For the final part of your training, you will try to make Romi move.